openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

    to MicroShift's core cleanup script?
 This architecture could be based on existing [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) architecture where plugins start with `kubectl-`, so we could use `microshift-cleanup-plugin-` prefix.
+1. Should we enable namespace isolation?
+This requires NetworkAttachmentDefinition and Pod to be in the same namespace.
+   - There is an additional option `--global-namespaces` where we can define a namespace so that NAD residing in the namespace can be referenced in Pod from any other namespace.

 ### Test Plan